KenzieMac130/KenziePack/README.md

 Should you wish to host your own server: this modpack has been configured to work with simple voice chat and given a compatibility layer for the velocity proxy.

 ## Repository

 [GitHub](https://github.com/KenzieMac130/KenziePack)

 [Report Bugs](https://github.com/KenzieMac130/KenziePack/issues)

+## Known Issues

+### Resource Pack Order

+Sometimes upon pack updates new resource packs will be introduced which will be in a different order for different users.
+This causes some features like texture pack enhancements and item wheels to use their default configuration.
+This is a Mojang problem as the resource pack list is stored in the `options.txt` which I do not want to overwrite every update.
+I am working on a solution to this issue.

+Workaround: when you notice an update occur go to your `Options->Resource Packs` and make sure `kenziepack` is always on top using the arrows on the icons.